-- 1. Each Party shall accord to an investor of the other Party treatment no less favorable than that it accords, in like circumstances, to its own investors with respect to the establishment, acquisition, expansion, management, conduct, operation, and sale or other disposition of an investment in its territory. - 2.
-Each Party shall accord to a covered investment treatment no less favorable than that it accords, in like circumstances, to investments of its own investors with respect to the establishment, acquisition, expansion, management, conduct, operation, and sale or other disposition of an investment in its territory.
+1. Each Party shall accord to an investor of the other Party treatment no less favourable than that it accords, in like circumstances, to its own investors with respect to the expansion, management, conduct, operation and sale or other disposition of an investment in its area.

+2. Each Party shall accord to a covered investment treatment no less favourable than that it accords, in like circumstances, to investments of its own investors with respect to the expansion, management, conduct, operation and sale or other disposition of an investment in its area.

-3. The treatment accorded by a Party under paragraphs 1 and 2 means, with respect to a sub-national government, treatment accorded, in like circumstances, by that sub-national government to investors, and to investments of investors, of the Party of which it forms a part.
+3. For greater certainty, the treatment accorded by a Party under paragraphs 1 and 2 means, with respect to a sub-national government, treatment accorded, in like circumstances, by that sub-national government to investors, and to investments of investors, of the Party of which it forms a part.

-Most-Favoured-Nation Treatment
+4. The concept of "expansion" in this Article applies only with respect to sectors not subject to a prior approval process or admission requirements under the relevant sectorial guidelines and applicable laws, regulations and rules in force at the time of expansion.
+The expansion may be subject to prescribed formalities and other information requirements.

+Article 5

+Non-discriminatory Treatment as Compared with a Non-Party's Investors

-- 1. Each Party shall accord to an investor of the other Party treatment no less favorable than that it accords, in like circumstances, to investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation, and sale or other disposition of an investment in its territory. - 2.
-Each Party shall accord to a covered investment treatment no less favorable than that it accords, in like circumstances, to investments of investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation, and sale or other disposition of an investment in its territory. - 3.
-For greater certainty, the treatment accorded by a Party under paragraphs 1 and 2 means, with respect to a sub-national government, treatment accorded, in like circumstances, by that sub-national government to investors, and to investments of investors, of a non-Party.
+1. Each Party shall accord to an investor of the other Party treatment no less favourable than that it accords, in like circumstances, to investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation and sale or other disposition of an investment in its area.

+2. Each Party shall accord to a covered investment treatment no less favourable than that it accords, in like circumstances, to investments of investors of a non-Party with respect to the establishment, acquisition, expansion, management, conduct, operation and sale or other disposition of an investment in its area.

+3. For greater certainty, the treatment accorded by a Party under paragraphs 1 and 2 means, with respect to a sub-national government, treatment accorded, in like circumstances, by that sub-national government to investors, and to investments of investors, of a non-Party.

+4. For greater certainty, the treatment referred to in paragraphs 1 and 2 does not encompass the dispute resolution mechanisms, such as those in Section C (Settlement of Disputes between an Investor and the Host Party), in other international investment or trade agreements.

-Minimum Standard of Treatment
+Article 6 Minimum Standard of Treatment

-- 1. Each Party shall accord to a covered investment treatment in accordance with the customary international law minimum standard of treatment of aliens, including fair and equitable treatment and full protection and security. - 2.
-The concepts of "fair and equitable treatment" and "full protection and security" in paragraph 1 do not require treatment in addition to or beyond that which is required by the customary international law minimum standard of treatment of aliens. - 3.
-A breach of another provision of this Agreement, or of a separate international agreement, does not establish that there has been a breach of this Article.
+1. Each Party shall accord to a covered investment treatment in accordance with the customary international law minimum standard of treatment of aliens, including fair and equitable treatment and full protection and security.

+2. The concepts of "fair and equitable treatment" and "full protection and security" in paragraph 1 do not require treatment in addition to or beyond that which is required by the customary international law minimum standard of treatment of aliens.

+3. A breach of another provision of this Agreement, or of a separate international agreement, does not establish that there has been a breach of this Article.

-Compensation for Losses
+Article 7 Compensation for Losses

-Notwithstanding Article 16(5)(b) (Reservations and Exceptions), each Party accords to an investor of the other Party, and to a covered investment, non-discriminatory treatment with respect to measures it adopts or maintains relating to compensation for losses incurred by investments in its territory as a result of armed conflict, civil strife, or a natural disaster.
+Notwithstanding Article 16(5)(b) (Reservations and Exceptions), each Party shall accord to an investor of the other Party, and to a covered investment, non-discriminatory treatment with respect to measures it adopts or maintains relating to compensation for losses incurred by investments in its area as a result of war or other armed conflict, revolution, revolt, insurrection, riot, civil strife, a state of national emergency or a natural disaster.
+Any resulting monetary compensation shall be made in a freely convertible currency.

-Senior Management, Boards of Directors and Entry of Personnel
+Article 8 Senior Management, Boards of Directors and Entry of Personnel